 - The Hartford: Best overall for photography insurance

 - Next: Best for quick quotes and instant COIs

-- Simply Business: Best for comparing prices and purchasing your policy online
+- Simply Business: Best for saving money by comparing quotes

 - Thimble: Best for freelance photographers

-- Full Frame: Best for quick and highly affordable coverage
+- Full Frame: Best for quick and affordable coverage

 24/7 call center